GwendolyneFreddy/butchery/README.md

 - Difficulty level scaling: difficulty will be adjusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu. (more details <a href="#components">below</a>)
 - Spice up many battles by turning them into 'butchery fights', with a few spawns and respawns.
 - Make a few non-spellcaster creatures a bit more challenging (while non cheated) using kit abilities, having proficiencies in weapons, etc.
-- Have challenging and charismatic boss (Tazok, DigDag, Sarevok).
+- Have challenging and charismatic bosses (Tazok, DigDag, Sarevok).
 - Keep 100% content of the original game.
 I add a few things, but I don't remove a single one.
-- Add a bit of fun dialogues and cutscenes.
+- Add some fun dialogues and cutscenes.
 - No big loots or new magical items.
-- Have 100% compatibility and optimisation with <a href="https://github.com/Gibberlings3/SwordCoastStratagems">Stratagems</a> and <a href="https://github.com/Gibberlings3/ItemRevisions">Item Revisions</a> (especially with its '*potions revisions*' component).<br><br>
+- Have 100% compatibility and optimization with <a href="https://github.com/Gibberlings3/SwordCoastStratagems">Stratagems</a> and <a href="https://github.com/Gibberlings3/ItemRevisions">Item Revisions</a> (especially with its '*potions revisions*' component).<br><br>
 <div align="right"><a href="#top">Back to top</a></div>